-This year´s conference will be held November 22nd 2024
+This year´s conference will be held November 21st 2025 in Veröld at UI campus at 9:00-17:00.

 One of the Teaching Academy’s main projects is a rotating conference that travels between the faculties of the public universities in Iceland.
 The conference creates an opportunity for each unit to contribute to the discussion on teaching.